NEUROFUSIONInc/fusion/frontend/public/posts/2023-12-11-tech-in-psych.md

 We’re currently experiencing a youth mental health crises with average age of onset being between 12-25 years old.

-Our genes predict how we react differently to life stressors so there is no one size fits all approach.In order to effectively detect and intervene early, we need a way to capture digitally the biological, psychological, and social factors for an individual overtime.
+Our genes predict how we react differently to life stressors so there is no one size fits all approach.
+In order to effectively detect and intervene early, we need a way to capture digitally the biological, psychological, and social factors for an individual overtime.

 If you're a clinician or researcher interested in using our tools, [please reach out to us contact@usefusion.app](mailto:contact@usefusion.app)